esaruoho/paketti-manual/README.md

 You figure largely into this.
 When I do Paketti 1-on-1 calls with people over Google Meet or [Discord](https://discord.gg/Qex7k5j4wG) , or just talk the features out on [Twitch](http://twitch.tv/esaruoho),  I'm always discovering something.
 Just describing a new feature, might elicit a question, or a "what if..?" - or simply a realization, that helps one understand what the next step might be.

-That's why you posting tickets to [GitHub](https://github.com/esaruoho/paketti/issues) (*), asking me questions on Discord, or posting on the [Renoise Forum](http://forum.renoise.com) - is a great way of getting the ol' noodle ticking.
+That's why you posting tickets to [GitHub](https://github.com/esaruoho/paketti/issues) `(*)`, asking me questions on Discord, or posting on the [Renoise Forum](http://forum.renoise.com) - is a great way of getting the ol' noodle ticking.
 When you come in with an idea, a question, a problem, or a "does Paketti have..?" type thing, it really helps me.
 If you show me a video of how you use Paketti / Renoise, or an age-old old-school method that you've used for decades - I can try and wrap my mind around it and then work out how it could be improved or tweaked or, Pakettified, let's put it like that.

-`(*) You know, Paketti was pretty much laying dormant from 2014 on to around 2024 - it had helped me do what I wanted to do with Renoise - and I never got around to creating the valid and fully functional Renoise v3.0 version of Paketti - up until I somehow noticed that there were tickets created to my GitHub!
+`(*) You know, Paketti was pretty much lying dormant from 2014 onwards to around 2024 - it had helped me do what I wanted to do with Renoise - and I never got around to creating the valid and fully functional Renoise v3.0 version of Paketti - despite multiple promises and tries at it - up until I suddenly noticed that there were tickets created to my GitHub!
 Needless to say, I was absolutely shocked.
 Paketti wasn't a userbase of 1.
 There was a japanese chap who had written tickets, and I took a look at them and decided to start doing them.
 It felt almost unreal to be getting feedback from another person - suggestions for features, and I started implementing them, fixing all the non-v3.0-supported functions in Paketti and just tuning it up.
 In or around March-April-May 2024, I got a lot of suggestions for features from an American chap and the Japanese chap and it got me kickstarted.
 So thanks for that!`

-So, it's been a year and a half, since I downloaded all the 2002-2024 threads from the Renoise forum (Beginner Questions, Ideas & Suggestions, Bugs etc) - all 7000+ of them, and went through them over the course of about half a year.
+So, it's been a year and a half since I downloaded all the 2002-2024 threads from the Renoise forum (Beginner Questions, Ideas & Suggestions, Bugs etc) - all 7000+ of them, and went through them over the course of about half a year.
 This process of going through the questions and suggestions that people had, was eye-opening.

 In a way, I could describe it in three layers.